 - Addressing standardized testing even earlier.

-These are amazing benefits but how can it be done?
+These are amazing benefits, but how can they be done?
 How do I teach a split? is a question I often read on Facebook forums.

 My Philosophy for Split Grade Teaching:

 I think it is important to understand how you will teach as a teacher.
 The old lecture style of teaching, where the teacher is the giver of information, is not the most effective way to teach today’s students.

 Perhaps it was before the internet, but not today.
 Students have access to more information at their fingertips than ever before, and that information is instant.